govtmirror/BiasCorrectQ/README.md

 ## BiasCorrectQ
 ### Streamflow bias correction
-This code can be used to adjust daily simulated streamflow to be consistent with monthly to annual aspects of observed streamflow.
+This code can be used to adjust daily or monthly simulated streamflow to be consistent with monthly to annual aspects of observed streamflow.

 The methods follow those outlined in Snover et al. (2003): http://www.hydro.washington.edu/Lettenmaier/permanent_archive/hamleaf/bams_paper/technical_documentation.pdf